lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/build.rst

 - A utility executable ``util-get-address-size.exe``.
-  This program is rebuilt every time you run the EnergyPlusToFMU tools (in case you have modified the compiler/linker batch files as described in :doc:`installation`).
+  This program is rebuilt every time you run the EnergyPlusToFMU tools (to ensure it uses the most recent compiler/linker batch files, as described in :doc:`installation`).

 - Build directories, named like ``bld-*``.